Mrhagg/Portfolio/README.md

 ## What I Learned

-- Building a fullstack application
+- Building and architecting fullstack application
-- React component architecture
+- React component architecture.
 - Node.js backend development with TypeScript
-- Email handling with NodeMailer
+- Implementing third-party integrations like EmailJs.
-- Deploying to Netlify and Render
+- Handling deployment pipelines on Netlify and Render.

 ---